SaveliDarhel/EvidencePojistnychUdalosti/README.md

 - *Views* (shows an information to users of an application by help of HTML forms connecting with different URL address)

-> ### Table illustrates classes and HTML foms that used in arcitacture of this version of app
+> ### Table illustrates classes and HTML foms that used in arcitecture of this version of app
 >
 > | **Controller** | **View** | **Model** |
 > | :-----------: | :-----: | :-------: |